-Of course, if you live with pain, you probably know that spending a set amount of time in bed doesn’t automatically translate to good sleep.
-You likely won’t feel very rested if you spend most nights tossing and turning in hopes of easing discomfort.
+If you live with pain, you probably know that spending a set amount of time in bed doesn’t automatically translate to good sleep.
+You likely don’t feel very rested if you spend most nights tossing and turning in hopes of easing discomfort.

 Sleeping on a decent mattress is a great start toward improving sleep quality.
 It may not provide an instant cure, but many people find that sleeping on a better mattress really does help relieve back and neck pain.

 We explored top-rated mattresses on the market, paying careful attention to features important for pain relief.
 To create our list, we considered:

 Firmness: All the mattresses on our list offer a medium-firm option, which research has shown may be most effective at supporting proper spinal alignment.

 Customer reviews: Many brands say their mattresses can relieve pressure and pain, but reviews from other shoppers often present a more accurate picture.
 We read what customers had to say to see how these picks actually helped improve their pain and sleep quality.

 Company reputation and transparency: We focused on brands known for good business practices, quality mattress construction, and a reputation for providing good customer service.

 Company policies: Most brands understand the leap of faith required to buy a mattress online, and many offer a trial period so you can return the mattress if it doesn’t work out.
 Reputable mattress brands generally offer a lengthy warranty to cover product defects and excessive sagging.

 Expert insights: We consulted peer-reviewed studies for more information on the connection between sleep and pain and the qualities that make a mattress good for pain relief.
 We also reached out to Krystle Howald, PT, DPT, owner of Expecting and Empowered and Empower Movement Physical Therapy, for her tips on getting pain-free sleep.